sushii-00/OOPS-Notes/README.md

 to functional-programming style, logic-programming style, or procedure-based programming style, and applying object-oriented programming in those situations will not result in efficient programs.

+### 7. When we say that "X" language is object oriented programming language, then what does we mean by that ?
+If it is written interms of objects and classes.
+And it follows all the OOPS concepts